tyjhart/flowanalyzer/Install/README.md

 ### Configure the default index pattern
 The installation script has already created the Elasticsearch index, but we need to point Kibana in the right direction.

-In Kibana, under **Index name or pattern** enter " flow* " without the quotes, and it should automatically parse your input.
+In Kibana, under **Index name or pattern** enter " _flow*_ " without the quotes - it should automatically parse your input when you click outside the entry field.

 **Note**: If you haven't already configured your devices to send flows to the collector go back and [perform that configuration](#configure-devices).

 **Note**: There is currently an issue in Chrome with form validation that may cause this step not to work.
 If you run into issues use Firefox or Edge to configure the Index Name.

 Leave the automatically selected **Time** field under **Time-field name**.